The Expats Guide to the 10 Best Places to Live in Portugal

 Imagine waking up amidst the rolling hills and scenic valleys in northern Portugal or touring the vineyards and lush mountains of the Alto Douro Wine Region, which is also a UNESCO World Heritage Site.

-When living in Portugal, you can soak up the sun on stunning beaches and immerse yourself in the laid-back lifestyle in the Algarve region or opt for everyday life amidst the rich culture and historic charm of Lisbon city center.
+Living in Portugal, you can soak up the sun on stunning beaches and immerse yourself in the laid-back lifestyle in the Algarve region or opt for everyday life amidst the rich culture and historic charm of Lisbon city center.

 All these stunning landscapes contribute to the authentic Portuguese experience, with the cost of living in Portugal also being renowned as being more affordable compared to other Western European countries.
 According to a recent CNBC report, Portugal ranked first among the top seven countries Americans are trying to move to, based on the number of visa requests sent through the American payroll and compliance provider Deel.